Welcome to Lincoln Wheat

 The User Friendly Coin Shop

 Welcome to the web site where you can view Lincoln Wheat Cent photos and facts and purchase them.
-Navigate your way to our Inventory page, scroll down to the date you need, and click on the price to view a large photo as well as facts about the coin such as the quantity minted and the metal composition, etc.
+Navigate your way through our Inventory page, scroll down to the date you need, and click on the price to view a large photo as well as facts about the coin such as the quantity minted and the metal composition, etc.

 If you need a single date to fill your collection then this is the site for you.
 Shipping and packaging for any size order is only $3.00.
 All the Lincoln Cents in our Inventory are for sale.
 If you purchase a Lincoln Cent from us and you are not satisfied with it, return it for a full Refund.